rdragonz/markdown-documents/modcubed.md

 ### Feeling lucky?

 Chance Cubes are included for your amusement.
-But watch out, you'll probably get unlucky!
+But watch out, the house always wins!

 ### Computers inside computers inside computers inside computers inside...